Bhakti: Path of Devotion

 The answer is- Yes, there are a million ways to know this and get a response from Him.
 Following 9 are the ways-

-1) One must learn to not expect anything from Him.
-Whatever happens is by HIs Will alone.
-One can never blame one’s object of Love or Bhakti.
-If one has desires in the heart, one should do sadhana under the guidance of the spiritual master.
-One should purify one’s thoughts and intentions.
+1) One must learn not to expect anything from Him.
+Whatever happens is by His Will alone.
+We should never blame our object of Love or Bhakti.
+If we have desires in the heart, we should do sadhana under the guidance of the spiritual master.
+We should purify our thoughts and intentions.
 Willingness to lose everything for the Lord should slowly develop as a passion for being alive.

 2) Whatever happens in our life, is by His will alone.
 We may recognize, good or bad happenings as mere projections of the mind and a result of our Karma.
 Anyway, We must pay back our karmic debt.

 3) If we are good on points 1 and 2 then we are ready for Seva.